jlord/old-site/blog/simple-node-module.md

 #### 2014-09-06
 #### Node.js, NPM, Development

 The other day I wrote a simple node module and thought it may be useful and digestible enough to look into and learn about some Node and NPM Basics.
-If you have some questions about this module, you can [open an issue](http://www.github.com/jlord/cli-boilerplate/issues) on the repo jlord/cli-boilerplate.
+If you have some questions about this module, you can [open an issue](http://www.github.com/jlord/cli-boilerplate/issues) on the repo.

 ## The Need